vladimiry/fs-no-eperm-anymore/README.md

         .then(() => console.log("Successful renaming"))
         .catch((error) => console.log("Renaming failed with the error", error));
 ```

+You can see more details about the `options` parameter in the [Making options more flexible](https://github.com/vladimiry/fs-no-eperm-anymore/issues/1) issue.

 ## Links
  * https://github.com/isaacs/node-graceful-fs/pull/119 - more details about the EPERM errors.